-The Vista is Christian Health Care Center’s (CHCC) new Life Plan Community, also known as a Continuing Care Retirement Community, coming to CHCC’s Wyckoff/Hawthorne campus.
-Bob Oechslin and his wife, Lorraine, will be residents of this unique community for active, independent adults 62 and better.
+The Vista is Christian Health’s (CH) new Life Plan Community, also known as a Continuing Care Retirement Community at CH’s Wyckoff/Hawthorne campus.
+Bob Oechslin and his wife, Lorraine, are soon-to-be residents of this unique community for active, independent adults 62 and better.

 “The Vista timeline fits for us,” says Mr. Oechslin, who owns a company which sells flavorings to the dairy and food industry.
 “It gives us time to get ready.”

-The community will feature up to 199 spacious, one-level apartments with one or two bedrooms available in a variety of 19 different floor plans ranging from 845 square feet to 1,535 square feet.
-While the community at The Vista will be intimate in scale, residents will enjoy abundant amenities.
-Features will include three dining options – fine-dining, casual café, and pub-style fare; a state-of-the-art fitness center; aquatic center; spa and salon services; Cultural Arts Center; library; social events; educational programs; walking trails; and covered parking.
+The community features up to 199 spacious, one-level apartments with one or two bedrooms available in a variety of 19 different floor plans ranging from 845 square feet to 1,535 square feet.
+While the community at The Vista is intimate in scale, residents enjoy abundant amenities.
+Features include three dining options – fine-dining, casual café, and pub-style fare; a state-of-the-art fitness center; aquatic center; spa and salon services; Cultural Arts Center; library; social events; educational programs; walking trails; and covered parking.

 “The size of The Vista attracted us, and the amenities are exactly what we wanted,” says Mrs. Oechslin, who was a manager at AT&T before she retired.
-“We are looking forward to attending lectures and presentations in the Cultural Arts Center.
-The big thing for me will be the indoor pool.”
+“We look forward to attending lectures and presentations in the Cultural Arts Center.
+The big thing for me is the indoor pool.”

-Residents will also benefit from CHCC’s range of health-care resources and the security of knowing that a full continuum of care is available, if needed.
+Residents also benefit from CH’s range of health-care resources and the security of knowing that a full continuum of care is available if needed.